MelvinNewbie/ecommerce/README.md

 it's just the same with the function in the main php files, it is just the user interface tho with no functionality what so ever

-di ko ma paste ung full code kasi too large ayaw i-accept kaya usng UI nalang nilagay ko
+di ko ma paste ung full code kasi too large ayaw i-accept kaya yung UI nalang nilagay ko

 thanks